Martin Harris (Latter Day Saints): Split with Joseph Smith

+Other religions

-According to residents of Palmyra, Harris had earlier changed his religion several times, though Harris himself claimed never to have joined a church before he became a Mormon.
-After the death of Joseph Smith, Harris remained in Kirtland and accepted James Strang as Mormonism's new prophet, one who claimed to have another set of supernatural plates and witnesses to authenticate them.
-In August 1846, Harris traveled on a mission to England for the Strangite church, but the Mormon conference there declined to hear to him.
+According to residents of Palmyra, before meeting Smith, Harris had changed his religion several times: accounts state that he partook in investigation of up to 7 religious sects, including Quaker, Universalist, Baptist, Presbyterian, Restoration, Methodist, and Episcopal churches.
+Nevertheless, Harris himself claimed never to have joined a church before he became a Mormon.
+After the killing of Joseph Smith, Harris remained in Kirtland and accepted James Strang as Mormonism's new prophet, one who claimed to have another set of supernatural plates and witnesses to authenticate them.
+In August 1846, Harris traveled on a mission to England for the Strangite church, but the Mormon conference there declined to hear him.
 When he insisted on preaching outside the building, police removed him.

 By 1847, Harris had broken with Strang and accepted the leadership claims of fellow Book of Mormon witness David Whitmer.
 Mormon apostle William E. McLellin organized a Whitmerite congregation in Kirtland, and Harris became a member.
 By 1851, Harris had accepted another Latter Day Saint factional leader, Gladden Bishop, as prophet and joined Bishop's Kirtland-based organization.
 In 1855, Harris joined with the last surviving brother of Joseph Smith, William Smith and declared that William was Joseph's true successor.
 Harris was also briefly intrigued by the "Roll and Book," a scripture that had been supernaturally delivered to the Shakers.
 By the 1860s, all of those organizations had either dissolved or declined.
-In 1856, his wife left him to gather with the Mormons in Utah Territory while he remained in Kirtland and gave tours of the temple to curious visitors.
+In 1856, his wife Caroline Young and her children left him to gather with the Mormons in Utah Territory, where she would later marry John Catley Davis.
+Harris remained in Kirtland and gave tours of the temple to curious visitors.

 In 1859, Harris gave an interview which described him as "an earnest and sincere advocate of the spiritual and divine authority of the Book of Mormon."
 It clarified that Harris "does not sympathize with Brigham Young and the Salt Lake Church.
 He considers them apostates from the true faith; and as being under the influence of the devil.
 Mr. Harris says, that the pretended church of the 'Latter Day Saints,' are in reality 'latter day devils,' and that himself and a very few others are the only genuine Mormons left."